-LSU Emergency Medicine continues its tradition of clinical excellence and leadership as we conclude our successful 2011 match!
-We are excited about the training opportunities, such as our fully renovated ED and Level I Trauma Center, our disaster medicine experiences, international opportunities, and our unique partnerships with regional and national emergency medical services, to name a few.
+LSU Emergency Medicine continues its tradition of clinical excellence and leadership as we conclude our successful 2014 match, which includes our inaugural class of combined Emergency Medicine/Pediatric Residents!
+We offer exciting and comprehensive training opportunities with Level I Trauma Center, disaster medicine experiences, international opportunities, and our unique partnerships with regional, national, and international emergency medical services, to name a few.
 Please contact us for any questions or to arrange a visit.

 Since 1973, the LSU Section of Emergency Medicine at the Louisiana State University Health Sciences Center - New Orleans (LSUHSC) has offered accurate, compassionate, nonjudgmental care for all patients with urgent to emergent medical needs.
-The Emergency Medicine Section has a mission to deliver superior patient care, foster medical education and research, and provide service to the community, the LSU system and the specialty of emergency medicine.
+The Emergency Medicine Section has a mission to deliver superior patient care, foster medical education and research, and provide service to the community, the LSU system, and the specialty of emergency medicine.

 The Section is involved in various research activities.
 Large clinical trials are conducted in the Emergency Department and basic Emergency Medicine research can be performed at our dedicated AAALAC-approved research compound.
 We will never alter our commitment to teach and lead our resident corps, research new and improved methods of Emergency Medicine and provide first-rate care for patients.

 Given our institution's heritage to be founded on the "Spirit of Charity" and given our faculty's obligation to the people of Louisiana in rural and urban settings alike, we as a faculty and resident team are committed to perfecting ourselves in diversity.
-We do this by both whom we are and what we give, in match to a diverse and rich assemblage of patients
+We do this by both who we are and what we give, in match to a diverse and rich assemblage of patients

 Keith Van Meter, MD